 - The individual, not others, must resolve any ambivalence about quitting drugs.

 - In the face of ambivalence, direct persuasion is never the answer.

-- The role of the therapist is to guide the individual in realizing and solving ambivalence.
+- The therapist’s role is to guide the individual in realizing and solving ambivalence.

-- The therapist nonchalantly learns information through interviews, not ‘sessions.’
+- The therapist calmly learns information through interviews, not ‘sessions.’